schmic05/schmic05.github.io/docs/index.markdown

 <h1>Contact<h1>

-If you want to get in touch, drop me an [e-mail](mailto:michael.scherer@dkfz-heidelberg.de).
+If you want to get in touch, drop me an email to michael.scherer[at]kfz-heidelberg.de.